 It is, therefore, necessary to use water efficiently in order to meet demand while respecting the environment.
 This requires better management of this resource at both the general and individual levels.
 Everyone, from their own home, can make a big change.

 To make better water management at home is important to know the starting point.
 The easiest way is to look at the bill, which shows the consumption during the last month.

-To have reference, the average consumption per citizen is 170 liters per day.
-Seventy percent of the expenditure takes place in the bathroom where every time the cistern is flushed, 10 liters are used and in a shower, up to 100 liters can go down the drain every five minutes of duration.
+To have reference, the average consumption per citizen is 170 litres per day.
+Seventy percent of the expenditure takes place in the bathroom where every time the cistern is flushed, 10 litres are used and in a shower, up to 100 liters can go down the drain every five minutes of duration.